 The Coach House is a 4 star 'Gold', luxury two bed cottage in a private courtyard on the edge of Bath, built in early 2013.
 Just like our other properties, the Saltings (174775), the Old Workshop (252945) and Mulsanne House (274673), the Coach House is finished to a very high standard, ideal for a romantic get-away, a relaxing break or a base for all the many sights of the area.
 The accommodation is flexible, so the property is suitable and cost effective for between one and four people.
-Amongst the many compliments from the 2013 English Tourist Board inspection were, "outstanding levels of housekeeping were demonstrated".
+Amongst the many compliments from our latest English Tourist Board inspection were, "outstanding levels of housekeeping were demonstrated".
 But our many 5 star testimonials from our guests speak for themselves.

 One of the main attractions of the Coach House are the stunning views at the rear of the river Avon and the beautiful hills surrounding Bath.
 John and Jane's efforts with their previous properties has resulted in overwhelmingly positive reviews, with many guests writing long letters of thanks which include such comments as "the best beds we have ever slept on" and "to a much higher standard than any self catering property we have ever stayed in".
-Jane and John have been determined to finish the Coach House to an even higher level and the initial reaction is this has been achieved.
+Jane and John are determined to ensure the Coach House is at the highest level and the reactions from guests suggest this is achieved.

 Solid oak flooring, skirtings and architraves add an immediate feeling of quality, quickly reiterated by the sumptuous feel of underfloor heating.
 There is a luxury oak painted kitchen, an ensuite shower room and main bathroom.

 The bedrooms can be made up as doubles or twins, making the property suitable for any combination of guests from 1 to 4.
 A single person, one couple, two couples or parents with 1 or 2 children or a group of friends.
 Just let us know.
 If you use only one bedroom, the costs are less!